 The national long-distance cycle network (LF routes) is a series of signposted routes intended for cycling holidays.
-Together they form a network that takes you all across Holland.
 You can pick up some of the national long-distance routes in The Hague.

 Cycling along the LF4 near Woerden.
 Photo © Holland-Cycling.com